Unity-Billal-mesloub/local-action/README.md

   [`@vercel/ncc`](https://www.npmjs.com/package/@vercel/ncc), or
   [`rollup`](https://rollupjs.org/)

-**This tool supports non-transpiled action code only.** This is because it uses [`quibble`](https://github.com/testdouble/quibble) to override GitHub Actions Toolkit dependencies (e.g [`@actions/core`](https://www.npmjs.com/package/@actions/core)).
-In transpiled code, this simply doesn't work.
+**This tool supports non-transpiled action code only.
+[`@actions/core`](https://www.npmjs.com/package/@actions/core)).
+In transpiled
+code, this simply doesn't work.

-For example, if you have a TypeScript action that follows the same format as the [template](https://github.com/actions/typescript-action), you would have both `src` and `dist` directories in your repository.
+For example, if you have a TypeScript action that follows the same format as the [template](https://github.com/Unity-Billal-mesloub/typescript-action), you would have both `src` and `dist` directories in your repository.
 The `dist` directory contains the transpiled code with any dependencies included.
 When running this utility, you will want to target the code files in the `src` directory instead (including